matbryan52/microscopy-images-qem/slides.md

 Computers store numbers long sequences of binary digits (`0`, `1`), which we can interpret to reproduce an image with a given shape

-- Images are just a 1-dimensional sequence of numbers to a computer, there is no hardware-level concept of *height*, *width*, *channel* etc.
+> Images are 1-dimensional **sequences** of numbers to a computer, there is no hardware-level concept of *height*, *width*, *channel* etc.

-Numbers can also be stored using different rules, giving further ways to mis-interpret an image on a computer.
+Numbers can also be stored using different rules, leading to even more ways to (mis-)interpret an image.

+The numbers:

 ```
 0000000000000000000000110000110100001100000000100000000000000000